slidesk/slidesk-doc/docs/intro.md

 ![Logo SliDesk](./logo.png "Logo SliDesk")

+A contraction of the words "Slide" and "Desk", this open-source project aims to be a tool for both slide creation and presentation at conferences.

 Write your talk/presentation in a simplified language (SliDeskFormat), generate it and visualize it in Web.

 SliDesk is a new talk engine like RevealJS developped with [Bun](https://bun.sh).